 Variable (1-6) credits.
-Prerequisite: Instructor consent required.
+Prerequisite: Instructor consent.
 May be repeated for a total of 12 credits.

 Special problems in environmental engineering as arranged by the student with a supervisory instructor of his or her choice.

 Variable (1-3) credits.
-Prerequisite: Instructor consent required.
+Prerequisite: Instructor consent.
 May be repeated for a total of 12 credits.

 Classroom or laboratory courses as announced for each semester.